 Adding unit tests helped us find out bugs early in the development cycle.
 There were multiple times we were updating our functions to handle edge cases identified while writing tests.
 We were also more comfortable making changes to the code when business requirements altered.
 We used Robolectric and Mockito to build our test cases.

 One of the most important aspects of the migration was that everyone on the team was learning new things every day.
 To make knowledge sharing among the team smoother, the senior team members held weekly knowledge sharing sessions, where everyone from the team would share Kotlin insights, tricks and extensions they had created.
 This was in addition to the existing code-review mechanism of the team.

 This process helped us immensely as it ensured everyone was on the same page and mistakes were not repeated, which helped made the migration smoother.

-In the 3rd and final part, we would be discussing our learnings from the migration.
-We would also be discussing how the migration benefited millions of our happy users.
+In the 3rd and final part, we discuss our learnings from the migration.
+We also discuss how the migration benefited millions of our happy users.